pinkpong111/governance-rules-theory/README.md

 **Structural analogue:** Catastrophic Forgetting (CF) in LLMs is structurally consistent with Consistency Collapse: fine-tuning on new tasks produces the kind of rule coherence degradation that I < τ2 is designed to detect.
 Li et al. (EMNLP 2024) find that loss landscape sharpness is associated with brittle representations under new domain pressure — compatible with the prediction that non-stationary domains produce oscillating θd without convergence.
 The "spurious forgetting" variant (ICLR 2025) — performance drops reflecting alignment loss rather than knowledge loss — is structurally analogous to the distinction between I falling (local coherence) and Ic falling (meta-rule contradiction).

+**VST connection:** Consistency Collapse corresponds to β degradation in the S-equation — when rules are incoherent, governance response becomes inefficient (low β), meaning the same C(t) investment produces less stabilization.
+This directly increases S toward the storm threshold.

 | Governance signal | Meaning |
 |---|---|
 | I falling toward τ2 | Early warning — rule conflicts accumulating faster than resolution |